-NI squad 'collectively stand by' Shiels
+Northern Ireland squad 'stand by' manager Shiels

-Kenny Shiels: Northern Ireland squad 'collectively stand by our manager'
+Kenny Shiels: Northern Ireland squad 'collectively stand by our manager', says captain Callaghan

 Last updated on .From the section Women's Football